CMDTausif/UK-University-Employability-Satisfaction-Analysis/README.md

 - Courses with declining employment rates
 - Institutions with strong performance in employability

-The final report includes data-driven **insights**, **recommendations**, and a storytelling section to visualize findings effectively.
+The final report includes data-driven insights, recommendations, and a storytelling section to visualise findings effectively.

 ---

 ## 🛠️ Tools Used

 - **MYSQL**

-All results, insights, and visualizations are consolidated in a single report file
+All results, insights, and visualisations are consolidated in a single report file.